aws-samples/amazon-sagemaker-secure-mlops/README.md

 # STEP 1:
 # SELF_MANAGED stack set permission model:
 # Deploy a stack set execution role to _EACH_ of the target accounts in both staging and prod OUs
-# This stack set execution role used to deploy the target accounts stack sets in env-main.yaml
+# This stack set execution role is used to deploy the target accounts stack sets in env-main.yaml
 # !!!!!!!!!!!!
 RUN THIS COMMAND IN EACH OF THE TARGET ACCOUNTS !!!!!!!!!!!!
 ENV_NAME="sm-mlops"
 ENV_TYPE=# use your own consistent environment stage names like "staging" and "prod"